Guide to black box penetration testing

 4. After major infrastructure changes

-If you’ve recently undergone cloud migration, product releases, or new integrations, a black-box test can reveal vulnerabilities introduced during updates.
+If you’ve recently undergone cloud migration, new integrations, product releases.
+Each of these introduces a potential new attack surface.
+A black box test after significant changes helps catch vulnerabilities introduced during the transition. product releases, or new integrations, a black-box test can reveal vulnerabilities introduced during updates.

 5. Conduct pre-launch security assurance

-Before deploying a new SaaS product, mobile app, or API, black-box testing helps identify exploitable flaws that could compromise customer data or brand trust.
+Before deploying a new SaaS product, mobile app, or API, black-box testing helps identify exploitable flaws that internal teams may have missed, before customers data is exposed.

 How to perform black box penetration testing using Beagle Security